fordc5/PrisonersDilemmaCSWorkshop/README.md

 v) Now open up your terminal.
 We are going to install git if you do not already have it.
 (On a mac you can check what version of git you have installed by running **git --version**)

-vi) You are going to run two commands to get git.
+vi) On a Mac you are going to run two commands to get git.
 The first is installing some software called [Homebrew](https://brew.sh/).
 Homebrew's awesome, you'll use it for installing lots of cool stuff in the future.
 The second command uses Homebrew to install git.

 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"